stevenosloan/stevenosloan_html/source/articles/2012-10-14-run-php-on-rack.html.markdown

 end
 ```

-using the same layouts as the rest of our template files.
+Basic flow here is saying: If the .php file is in the source - use that.
+Otherwise look for a php file in the build directory, if it's there, build that file and server it.
+If it's in neither place, let middleman's server do its thing.

 It's not ideal as you have to wait for a build to see those pages and at least on this setup (with directory indexes on) it only works with index.php files.
-Big upside though, those pages making use of php are served with the preview server, and forms/etc can post to them.
-I'd love it if you could (well, if I could figure out how to) mount middleman as middleware and run the pages the preview server is serving as executable php.
+Big upside though, those pages making use of php (even the ones using templates) are served with the preview server, and forms/etc can post to them.

+I'm definitely looking to improve the process, so look for updates in the future.